Cumulocity-IoT/cumulocity-app-builder/README.md

 ![](https://user-images.githubusercontent.com/38696279/72333172-47cec300-36b3-11ea-9abf-1bb29b490a22.png)

 ## What's new?
+* **Simulator Import/Export:** Now User has ability to import/export browser-based simulators.
+* **Controllable Simulators:** Use can now control a simulator's behaviour via operations and ability to change it dynamically the way simulator behaves.
+* **Dashboard Theme:** Use can now edit dashboard and customized cumulocity dashboard theme for any application builder dashboard same like cockpit application.
 * **Widget Catalog:** Now user has ability to install/update runtime widgets directly from Widget Catalog.
 This is single place where user can also find widget details such as documentation, preview, license and author details.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
 * **Dashboard Catalog:** User can search various dashboards.